 Face to face is back!!!

-After almost a whole 12 months of only being able to offer online sessions, the College is extremely pleased to announce that we will be (slowly) bringing back face to face courses from Tuesday 7th September.
+The College is extremely pleased to announce that we are (slowly) bringing back face to face courses.
 We’ve worked very hard with, and would like to thank our infection prevention and control team, our estates team and our partners to enable us to bring these sessions back to you.
 We will of course still be offering online courses as well, as we know that not only do some people prefer courses delivered this way, but also it has enabled some people to attend who would not normally have been able to.

 As you might expect, there are going to be some rules we all need to follow to keep these sessions safe for everyone.
 So, if you’re attending something face to face with us, here’s what you’ll need to know: